phpwax/wildfire.cms_static_cache/README.md

 - result is then saved to matching file path
 - base path is tmp/cache/static/PATH_BASED_ON_URL/index.html

 To Use:
 - Create a symlink from tmp/cache/statics to public/statics (ln -s tmp/cache/statics/ public/statics)
-- Amend  Apache / Nginx config files, see below
+- Amend  Apache / Nginx config files, see apache.example.htaccess & nginx.example.conf

-Apache

-Add this to your htaccess for apache servers (under the RewriteBase but before the current RewriteConditions):

-RewriteCond statics/$1index.html -f
-RewriteRule (.*) /statics/$1index.html [L,NC]

-Nginx: